-We are aiming to resume services next Sunday 12th June, but due to the procedures we have to put in place we will initially not be able to offer the usual number of services that took place prior to lockdown.
-More information about this will follow in the upcoming days.
+Our services have resumed but due to the procedures we have to put in place we will initially not be able to offer the usual number of services that took place prior to lockdown.

 A YouTube video of each Sunday’s service plus the Collect, readings and a reflection can be found on the services page of the blog.

 Scroll down this page to find our blog entries which are updated on the Wednesday each week.